israelopeters/bookieboard-backend/README.md

 Backend API service to power the Bookieboard Android app

 # Bookieboard API
 Bookieboard is a simple app to help you test your bibliophilic depths relative to other bibliophiles, just for fun!
-This is the backend API that allows a client (e.g., Android, iOS, desktop, or web client) access to the data store.
+This is the backend API that allows [the Android client](https://github.com/israelopeters/bookieboard-android) access to the data store.

 ## MVP Features
 A user can perform the following actions: